joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-04_gloss-haskell.md

 ---

-It's an old adage of the computing profession that "Computer programming is the most fun you can have with your clothes on", and certainly the most fun you can have with programming is when your program **draws** something on the screen, or when your program shows an **animation**.
+It's an old adage of the computing profession that "Computer programming is the most fun you can have with your clothes on", and certainly the most fun you can have with programming is when your program **draws** something on the screen, or does some **animation**.
 It's one of those activities that can make you spend hours late at night...

-On December 31, 2011, I spent my morning and afternoon writing a program that would help me check if I had won the national New Year's lottery.
+On December 31, 2011, I spent my morning and afternoon writing a program that would help me check whether I had won the New Year's lottery.
 Of course, being such an important program, it HAD to have a nice, beautiful graphical interface.
 And of course the language I was going to use was Haskell; after all, I wanted to have some **FUN** writing it :)